INFORMSJoC/2021.0343/README.md

 bounded by a lower bound $\mathbf{l}$ and a upper bound $\mathbf{u} \in \mathbb{R}^d$. $\mathbf{f}$ is composed of $k$ objective functions with $f_i$ representing the $i$-th objective to be optimized, $i = 1, \dots, k$.
 In the literature, MOPs with more than three objectives are also known as Many-objective Optimization Problems (MaOPs).

-The codes in this repo implement an effective Radial Basis Function (RBF) surrogate-assisted algorithm named **RECAS** for computationally expensive multi- and many-objective optimization problem where each objective is assumed to be black-box and expensive-to-evaluate.
+**RECAS** is an effective Radial Basis Function (RBF) surrogate-based algorithm for computationally expensive multi- and many-objective optimization problem where each objective is assumed to be black-box and expensive-to-evaluate.
+The proposed algorithm iteratively determines new sample points for expensive evaluation through multiple candidate searches with the assistance of a set of adapative reference vectors.
+Meanwhile, it constructs the surrogate model in an aggregated manner to approximate the quality assessment indicator of each point rather than a certain objective function.
+Under some mild assumptions, RECAS converges almost surely to the Pareto-optimal front.

 ## Installation